yannkindelberger/acmeair-driver/README.md

 jmeter.save.saveservice.output_format=xml
 ```

-In addition to the standard metrics that are available within JMeter, the AcmeAir.jmx test plan also has some additional metrics available.
-These custom metrics can be printed in the JTL output file by adding the sample_variables property to the %JMETER_DIR%/bin/user.properties file.
+In addition to the standard metrics that are available within JMeter, the test plan also has some additional metrics available.
+These custom metrics can be printed in the JTL output file by adding the sample_variables property to the <JMETER_DIR>/bin/user.properties file.
 ```text
 sample_variables=FLIGHTTOCOUNT,FLIGHTRETCOUNT,ONEWAY
 ```